goshevs/sparkHPC/README.md

 ## Integration with MariaDB

-Integration with MariaDB is provided via variables in `userConfiguration.template.sh` that begin with `MDB`.
-If users choose to pass all relevant db information to their work script in the form of arguments, they should use:
+Integration with MariaDB is provided via variables in `userConfiguration.template.sh` that begin with `MDB` and variable `SPARK_CLASS_PATH`.

+If users choose to pass all relevant db information to their work script as arguments, they should use:

 - All `MDB_*` variables, in the case of running a distributed MariaDB instance
 - Variables `MDB_CONF_DIR`, `MDB_MASTER_NODE`, `MDB_USER_CREDENTIALS` and
 `MDB_DATABASE_NAME`, in the case of running a non-distributed MariaDB instance.

+Variable `SPARK_CLASS_PATH` has to point to the location of the MariaDB Java Connector.

 Repo [sparkDBUtilities](https://github.com/goshevs/sparkDBUtilities)
 contains utilities that facilitate pushing Spark RDD's to MariaDB